 Are you ready to hike to Fan Lau on Lantau Island?

-You might also like these other posts on solo travel in Hong Kong
+I have many posts on Hong Kong, and you might also like these other posts on hiking in HK:

 Hong Kong Island Hikes